This post may contain affiliate links.

 In the words of my friend Gabi, I’m freaking out.
 Freaking out big-time.

-The boys and I leave in one week, James will follow on later, we are travelling without Dad for a while.
+The boys and I leave in one week, Chef will follow on later, we are travelling without Dad for a while.

 So, how am I spending this last part of my life in Port Douglas?